ifenghm/intro-cs/README.md

 # intro-cs changes

+This process shows you how to work with github: primarily, pushing changes in files on your computer to github, and downloading files from github TO your computer!
+It's a great marketplace :)

 ## 1. How to copy down a git repository to your local repository!

+>NOTE: You have to create an SSH key for every computer you want to push changes to via terminal.
+Follow the directions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), I will also walk through this in class and might have a video posted on how to do this.

 Get the URL of the github repository you want to download.
 You can find it by clicking on the green "Code" button on the homepage of a repository (example pic below is this repository: https://github.com/ifenghm/intro-cs).